Inzhenerka/docs.getdbt.tech/website/snippets/_auto-exposures-view.md

-## View auto-exposures in dbt Explorer

-After setting up auto-exposures in dbt Cloud, you can view them in dbt Explorer for a richer experience:
+After setting up auto-exposures in dbt Cloud, you can view them in [dbt Explorer](/docs/collaborate/explore-projects) for a richer experience:
 1. Navigate to dbt Explorer by clicking on the **Explore** link in the navigation.
 2. From the **Overview** page, you can view auto-exposures from a couple of places:
    - From the **Exposures** menu item under **Resources**.
 This menu provides a comprehensive list of all the exposures so you can quickly access and manage them.